-Students majoring in Early Childhood Studies are introduced to the early childhood environment, child development, and appropriate classroom management techniques.
+As an Early Childhood Studies major, you'll learn about the early childhood environment, child development, and appropriate classroom management techniques.

 Work World Seminar

-Students learn social and practical skills necessary for getting and maintaining employment.
-Focus is placed on:
+You'll learn social and practical skills necessary for getting and maintaining employment, with a focus on:

 Consumer Education Course Lab

-Small groups of students meet for a double period once each week to practice skills learned in the Consumer Education course.
+Meet in small groups for a double period once each week to practice skills learned in the Consumer Education course.

 helps students understand the responsibilities of adulthood.

-Students review local, national and world news each week.
-They discuss timely
+Review local, national, and world news each week.
+Discuss timely

 issues, debate thought-provoking questions, and gather additional